BluFedora/BifrostEngine/docs/vulkan_sync.md

 	A 'VkBufferMemoryBarrier' is needed.
 	End and submit to the queue.
 (Must have a semaphore the gfx queue waints on) Begin commands
-	Another 'VkBufferMemoryBarrier' with the cirrect dst Access.
+	Another 'VkBufferMemoryBarrier' with the correct dst Access.
-	End cm and submit to gfx queue.
+	End cmd and submit to gfx queue.

 > Images have the same story except they can use 'VkImageMemoryBarrier' as they also have the family queue indices field. (unified uses: VK_QUEUE_FAMILY_IGNORED)